Parking up at the hamlet of Seathwaite

 The Lake District had a summer recently that lasted almost a week!
-As it was over the Spring Bank Holiday weekend I thought I’d grab the chance to go wild camping, the first outing for my tent this year.
-When I set out I wasn’t sure where I was going to end up but knew that from the head of Borrowdale there are plenty of options so it was a good place to start.
+As it was over the Spring Bank Holiday weekend I thought I’d grab the chance to go wild camping.
+This would be the first outing for my tent this year.
+As is often the case, when I set out I wasn’t sure exactly where I was going to end up.
+However I knew that by setting off from the head of Borrowdale there would be plenty of options.
+Consequently the small hamlet of Seathwaite was a good place to start.

-And so it was that I parked up at the small hamlet of Seathwaite at teatime.
+And so it was that I drove up Borrowdale to Seathwaite at teatime.
 As it was late in the day a lot of people had been, hiked and gone by the time I arrived so I managed to park at the end of the road, very close to the farm.
-That was a bit lucky as I was passing parked cars for more than a mile before arriving at the end of the road so it saved me a long walk along the road.
+That was a bit lucky as I was passing parked cars for more than a mile before arriving at the end of the road so it saved me a long walk along the lane.

 Having got my kit from the car boot I strode out confidently through the farmyard and onwards up the track out of Borrowdale.
 It didn’t take long for me to realise that I was going to have to take my time as it was sweltering!
 Seeing the state of the hikers returning after a long day out in the fells only reinforced the point.
-I checked my stride and slowed my pace.
+I shortened my stride and slowed my pace.

-I guessed that both Styhead Tarn and Sprinkling Tarn would be surrounded by tents so took the left fork up Grains Gill, bypassing both.
-I would come down that way the following day anyway.
+I guessed that both Styhead Tarn and Sprinkling Tarn would be surrounded by tents so decided to take the left fork up Grains, bypassing both.
+The footpath is behind the dry stone wall to the right of the beck.
+I would come down via Styhead Pass the following day anyway.

 View down Grains Gill towards Borrowdale and Castle Crag

-On arriving at the top of Calf Cove I turned right and took the short climb up to the summit of Great End.
-The summit plateau is quite a large area covered in grass and rocks but I did find a small patch of ground that was clear of rocks and big enough for my tent so decided that was to be my bed for the night.
+Great End’s summit plateau is quite a large flat area covered in grass and rocks.
+After a quick recce I found a small patch of ground that was clear of rocks and big enough for my tent.
+There had been no wind all day and none was forecast so I decided this was to be my bed for the night.
 I wasn’t keen on going much further anyway but counted myself lucky at having found such a decent pitch, even if it was a bit exposed!

 An evening of photography on Great End’s summit

-I spotted a craggy outcrop earlier on so headed there and took some photos of some rocks!
+I spotted a craggy outcrop earlier on so headed there and took some photos of the rocks.
 A 30-second exposure produced this image, one I am very happy with.
-During the day the colours were bleached out by the bright daylight but at this time of day with a long exposure time they came out really rich.
+During the day the colours are bleached out by the bright daylight.
+However in the softer light after sunset they show up very well.

 Watching a clear dawn from Great End